Can a Dryer Vent Be Indoors?

 For each load of clothes you dry, a gallon of water is released into the air.
 If the humidity level of your home is already high, adding this much water vapor from indoor venting would not be a good idea.
 Consider, also, the mold and mildew that can grow from condensed water vapor.

-A dryer vented to the outside allows lint to exhaust into outdoor air, rather than remain trapped in your lint screen.
+A dryer vented to the outside allows lint to exhaust into the outdoor air, rather than remain trapped in your lint screen.
 Inside venting can also exhaust lint throughout your house.
-Worse, is the risk of tiny fibrous lint particles being breathed into the lungs of family members and visitors.
+Worse is the risk of tiny fibrous lint particles being breathed into the lungs of family members and visitors.